dimitri/pgloader/pgloader.1.md

     Filename where to load the data from.
 Accepts an *ENCODING* option.
 Use the `--list-encodings` option to know which encoding names are supported.

+	The filename may be enclosed by single quotes, and could be one of the following special values:

+	  - *inline*

+        The data is found after the end of the parsed commands.
+Any number of empty lines between the end of the commands and the beginning of the data is accepted.

+	  - *stdin*

+	    Reads the data from the standard input stream.

 	The *FROM* option also supports an optional comma separated list of *field* names describing what is expected in the `CSV` data file.